viirya/grafana-presto/README.md

 Grafana is An open source, feature rich metrics dashboard and graph editor for Graphite, InfluxDB & OpenTSDB.

 Note: This is a fork of Grafana with Presto Database support.
+[Presto](http://prestodb.io/) can be used as a metric data source and annotation source.
+For dashboard storage, HTML5 local storage is used to store and search dashboards.

 ![](http://grafana.org/assets/img/start_page_bg.png)